apache/shenyu-website/blog/DataSync-SourceCode-Analysis-Apollo-Data-Sync.md

 }
 ```

-`AbstractNodeDataChangedListener 'receives' ChangeData' as a parameter, which defines the key names for each data stored in Apollo.
+`AbstractNodeDataChangedListener` receives ChangeData as a parameter, which defines the key names for each data stored in Apollo.
 The data stored in Apollo includes the following data:
-- Plugin
+- Plugin(plugin)
-- Selector
+- Selector(selector)
-- Rules
+- Rules(rule)
-- Authorization
+- Authorization(auth)
-- Metadata
+- Metadata(meta)
-- Proxy selector
+- Proxy selector(proxy.selector)
-- Downstream List (Discovery)
+- Downstream List (discovery)

 These information are specified by the ApolloDataChangedListener constructor: